 ART + SOUL

-Mandy returned to art as a way to work through depression and process her emotions, and found abstract art as the medium to most fully express emotional concepts.
+Mandy returned to art in her mid-30s as a way to work through depression and process her emotions, and found abstract art as the medium to most fully express emotional concepts.
 She has wrapped her art career in the healing power of creativity, both through viewing and creating it.
 Not only does she encourage others through her work, but she works with those who are interested in using creativity to bring healing in their own lives.

 She now lives in Brunswick Georgia with her husband and two beautiful daughters.
 She’s a member of the Glynn Art Association, Jekyll Island Art Association, and has a private studio downtown at the Brunswick Stewdio.
 You can find her work in multiple local venues and exhibits.